 Latest surveillance report published: respiratory disease

-Our latest survbeillance report has been published focusing on respiratory disease, antibiotic prescription and canine infectious respiratpry disease complex.
+Our latest survbeillance report has been published focusing on respiratory disease, antibiotic prescription and canine infectious respiratory disease complex (CIRD).

 - Presentation for investigation and/or treatment of respiratory disease comprised 0.9 per cent, 1.2 per cent and 1.2 per cent of total dog, cat and rabbit consultations, respectively, between 1 January 2018 and 28 February 2019.